Table of Contents

 The history of silk taffeta is more than a thousand years old.
 But the naming of this fabric was first found in the late 12th century.

 “Taftah” was the primary name of this fabric.
 It was given by the Persian (Iran) fabric merchants.
-The word taffta or tafta means twisted woven.
+The word taffta or tafta means twisted threads or woven.
 It means a fabric with twisted yarns woven together.

 Although the transition period of old silk taffeta into modern luxury taffeta is still unclear.
 The use of taffeta or almost similar fabrics is found in every century.
 For example, the naming of the tabby cat was inspired by striped taffeta fabric around the 16th century.